idiap/facereclib/docs/experiments.rst

 * ``protocol``: The name of the protocol that should be used.
   If omitted, the protocol *Default* will be used (which might not be available in all databases, so please specify).

-These parameters can be used to reduce the number of images.
+These parameters can be used to reduce the number of training images.
-Usually, there is no need to specify them:
+Usually, there is no need to specify them, but in case your algorithm requires to much memory:

 * ``all_files_option``: The options to the database query that will extract all files.
 * ``extractor_training_options``: Special options that are passed to the query, e.g., to reduce the number of images in the extractor training.